 Museums and Art Galleries

 Let’s start with the obvious.
-Thanks to the law we mentioned above, museums and art galleries are all wheelchair friendly, and you’ll have no trouble getting in, moving around, and seeing all the wonders these places hold.
+Thanks to the law we mentioned above, museums and art galleries are all wheelchair-friendly, so you’ll have no trouble getting in, moving around, and seeing all the wonders these places have to offer.

 Go alone or go with friends and family.
 It’s the perfect rainy-day activity.